 Backyard Conservation Stewardship Program

 The Backyard Conservation Stewardship Program is offered every March.
 It covers a wide range of topics such as tree care, soils, composting, landscaping for wildlife, weed identification and control and more.
 Pre-registration is required because space is limited.
 This class sells out every year!
-Subscribe to our eNewsletter to stay up-to-date.
+Subscribe to our eNewsletter (at right) to stay up-to-date.

 BCSP is held Mondays in March

 2018 Dates: March 5, 12, 19, and 26

 Cost: $25 Registration Fee Required (includes all 4 classes)

 Participants will receive educational materials, access to local experts, refreshments and prize drawings every evening.

 Made possible with support from WA Department of Fish & Wildlife, WSU Extension Master Gardener Program, City of Spokane Solid Waste Disposal Master Composter/Recycler Program, WA Native Plant Society, Spokane County Noxious Weed Control Board, Zinnia Designs, and Spokane Conservation District.

 In four evenings, participants will see the following presentations from local experts:

 Basic tree care, Planting & Selection